rwu2359/CFforID/README.md

 ## FileMaker file
 Simple demo with layout calculations to show the custom functions in operation.

+### credit
+some helpful information from our favourite architect, Clay and helpful insights in making the final functions tighter from @steve_ssh

 #### version history
     1.1 25_10_10, initial release
     1.0 25_10_01, pre-release beta